scarf-sh/docs/docs/quick-start_file.md

 # Introduction

 Scarf Gateway is a service that provides a central access point to your containers and packages, no matter where you host them.
 Scarf Gateway offers support for “File Packages”, which can be arbitrary files, API endpoints, or even simply URLs.
-In this guide, you will learn:

 In this guide, you will learn: